Woman accused of fighting with a school resource officer at Philo-Hill Magnet Academy

 The driver refused to stop, resulting in a pursuit, the sheriff’s office said.

-The driver eventually pulled on Woodleigh Street in Winston-Salem, and was arrested without incident, the sheriff's office said.
+The driver eventually pulled onto Woodleigh Street in Winston-Salem, and was arrested without incident, the sheriff’s office said.

-Keirra Chivona-Latoya Lewis, 31, of Winston-Salem is charged with assault on a government official, resisting a public officer, contributing to the delinquency of a minor and speeding to elude, all misdemeanors, the sheriff's office said.
+Keirra Chirona Lewis, 31, of Woodleigh Street is charged with assault on a government official, resisting a public officer, contributing to the delinquency of a minor and speeding to elude, all misdemeanors, the sheriff’s office said.

+Lewis is accused of resisting Deputy K.J.
+Brown by pushing away from Brown and refusing to obey his commands to stop her actions, according to an arrest warrant.

+Lewis is accused of assaulting Brown by pushing and shoving Brown and pulling at and pulling off his mask, the warrant said.
+At the time, Brown told Lewis to leave the school.

 “We as a community and as adults must be a light and an example to our children,” Sheriff Bobby F. Kimbrough Jr. said.
 “Our future truly needs us more than ever.”